Quiver representations arising from degenerations of linear series, II: The linked projective space

 Recall that for each vector space $V$ and vector $s\in V$, we denote by $[s]$ the class of its nonzero scalar multiples, that is, $[s]:=\{cs\,|\,c\in k^*\}$.
 If $s=0$, we write $[s]=0$.
 If $\vp\colon V\to W$ is a map of vector spaces, we let $[\vp][s]:=[\vp(s)]$.
 Given another vector $t\in V$ we let $[s]\wedge [t]:=[s\wedge t]$.
 When we write $[s]\in\mathbb P(V)$ we assume implicitly that $s\neq 0$.

 Let $\g$ be a representation of a $\mathbb Z^n$-quiver $Q$ in the category of nontrivial finite-dimensional vector spaces.
-We denote by $\lp(\g)$ be the quiver Grassmannian of subrepresentations of pure dimension~1 of $\g$.
+Let $\lp(\g)$ be the quiver Grassmannian of subrepresentations of pure dimension~1 of $\g$.
 It is a set.
 Assume $\g$ is a weakly linked net.
 For each finite collection $H$ of vertices of $Q$, let $\lp_H(\g)$ be the subscheme of $\prod_{v\in H}\mathbb P(V_v)$ defined by

 There is a natural map $\Psi^\g_H\colon\lp(\g)\to\lp_H(\g)$, induced by restriction.
 If $\g$ is $1$-generated by $H$ then $\Psi^\g_H$ is clearly injective.
 It is bijective if in addition $\g$ is pure and $P(H)=H$, as we will see below.